DeminaDaria/demoqa-form-tests/README.md

-Hello!
-It is Student Registration Form for autotest  on the https://demoqa.com/
+On this repo used selenide for writing autotests on the https://demoqa.com/ Student Registration Form.
+Were used:
+*.setValue
+*.click
+*.findBy
+*.pressTab
+*.uploadFile